The Simple Joys of Car Camping

 2. Pack wisely: Bring all the necessary gear and supplies for your trip, including a tent, sleeping bag, and cooking equipment.
 Remember to also bring enough food and water for the duration of your stay, as well as any personal items you may need.
 It’s a good idea to create a checklist to ensure you don’t forget anything important.

 3. Set up camp: Once you’ve arrived at your campsite, it’s time to set up camp.
-Begin by pitching your tent in a flat, dry area.
+Begin by pitching your tent in a flat, dry area, or parking your vehicle on a flat spot.
 Next, unpack your sleeping bag and pad and set up your cooking area.
 If you’re using a stove, be sure to follow all safety guidelines and keep a fire extinguisher handy.

 5. Stay safe: As with any outdoor activity, it’s important to stay safe while car camping.
 Familiarize yourself with the area, bring a map and a compass, and let someone know your plans before you leave.
 If you’re planning on hiking or doing any other activities, be sure to bring the appropriate gear and follow all safety guidelines.